Crypto-TII/TLS1.3/cpp/README.md

 	bash ./scripts/build.sh -2

+## Miracl + TLSECC

+To use a SAL with much faster elliptic curve cryptography, we can use the TLSECC library https://github.com/mcarrickscott/TLSECC

+	bash ./scripts/build.sh -3

 # Try it out

 After the build complete successfully, the example executable *client* and the TiigerTLS library *libtiitls.a* are generated in the build directory